marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 ```

-To finalize the resolution, we may now stage our changes and commit them
+To finish the conflict resolution, we may now stage our changes and commit them

 ```bash
 $ git add -u && git commit